nnizic/dockered_tic_tac_toe/README.md

 - **Random failure simulation** for testing fault tolerance.
 - **Event streaming** for real-time updates in the frontend.
 - **Dockerized deployment** with Docker Compose.
-- **CI/CD pipeline** using GitHub Actions, Docker Hub, and Render for automated deployments.

 ## Requirements